christiancostanza/Workout-Tracker-App/readme.md

 This is a full-stack application for tracking workouts.
 Users can register and log in, then create, view, update, and delete workouts tied to their account.
 It's aimed at anyone who wants a lightweight tool to record workouts and see quick summaries of their activity.

-**Example:**
-An authenticated workout tracker that stores user workouts in MongoDB and presents a responsive React UI for managing entries.

 ---